 The good news is, no matter how you choose to prepare, your child will adjust, oftentimes in less than a week.
 Be patient and stay consistent and soon everyone will be back on their normal schedules.

-For more tips on navigating common sleep issues, check out our class Sleep 101: A Guide to Infant and Newborn Sleep.
+For more tips on navigating common sleep issues, check out our class Sleep 101.

 About the Author